Why Incident Reporting Matters

 Accessibility: Provide multiple channels for reporting, such as online forms, mobile apps, or direct contact with supervisors.

-Visual Aids: Use diagrams or photos to complement written descriptions, making it easier to understand the context and sequence of events.
+Visual Aids: Use diagrams or photos to complement written s, making it easier to understand the context and sequence of events.

 Review Reports: Regularly review incident reports to identify trends and patterns.
 This helps in understanding root causes and implementing effective preventive measures.